kellanloew/QuizApp/README.md

 1. Create credentials for a new SQL user for your database, or confirm your existing ones.
 1. Open QuizApplication.Web\Models\quiz_dbContext.cs and go to line 25.
 Using the credentials above, replace the dummy values in the connection string with those of your SQL server instance.
 1. In a command line of your choice, cd to the root directory of the QuizApplication repo.
-1. Run setup.ps1, giving it as parameters first your database's server, then user, and finally password
+1. Run database.ps1, giving it as parameters first your database's server, then user, and finally password.
+If you have Visual Studio and IIS installed, and wish to run the app from there, skip steps 9 & 10
+1. Run build.ps1
 1. Run run.ps1
 1. Open a browser and navigate to http://localhost:5000.
 Your app will be running!